 To assess whether cell phones are getting in the way of your family’s time together, ask yourself how much you use your own phone when you’re together.
 Maybe there’s an opportunity to cut back.
 Doing so can benefit you, your partner, your kids, and your relationships.

 Once you’ve given some thought to your own cell phone use (and what you might be modeling for your family), think about the rules you want your family to follow when you’re together.
 To get your family on the same page, call a family meeting.
 Review each person’s current cell phone use, what’s working, and areas where you think some changes might help.
+It’s not just about simply cutting cell phone use down.
+Instead, consider what you’re using your phones for and what activities you want to promote.
+For example, are you or your children using your phones to stay connected, learn something new, do school work, or something else?
 If you have kids, ask their opinions on your own cell phone use.
 You might be surprised by what they have to share.
-Use good communication skills by practicing active listening and showing curiosity about what each family member has to say.
+Use good communication skills by practicing active listening and showing curiosity about what each family member has to say and validate their perspectives.
 Consider the following questions and agree on a family media plan that works for everyone.

 - What does appropriate use of cell phones look like for our family?